systeminit/si/app/docs/src/how-tos/aws-ecs.md

 Add an `ECS Service` to your `application-cluster` cluster frame.

-Set the component name to `demo-service`.
+Set the Component name to `demo-service`.

 Set the `serviceName` to `demo-service`.